 When a financial arrangement matures or is sold, remitted or transferred, a "wash-up" calculation, known as a base price adjustment, must be made.
 The calculation ensures that the total gains or losses from the financial arrangement are accounted for.

-If you need any information on when losses can be deducted or how to calculate a base price adjustment, please call us on 0800 443 773.
+If you need any information on when losses can be deducted or how to calculate a base price adjustment, please contact us.

 Income from an undertaking or scheme